Welcome to Lee Murdock.com

 We Shall Always Remember: A New Song Download it free

-My New Song is now available as a free Download, or order the CD-single by mail, and support my ongoing recording projects.
+One of the New Songs to be released on What About the Water, is now available as a free Download.
 I’ve written it as a memorial of the Great Storm of 1913.